addisonmiller/inverted-index/README.txt

  *  Addresses, in particular, have some specific needs, such as converting
  *  ordinals (1st <=> First); adding alternatives (Basement Flat <=> Garden
  *  Flat); abbreviations (ave. <=> Avenue).
- *
- *  This example provides for a single base table -- article -- but it
- *  could easily be used for multiple tables in two ways:
- *
- *  a) Copy this structure for different tables, eg. foo, foo__index,
- *     foo__indexString, foo__basicSearch, and some triggers
- *
- *  b) Use a single index (and the 'field' column) to index several tables
- *     at once, even with one-to-many relationships.
- *
- *     If data IS combined in this way, it's important to make sure the
- *     index is kept up-to-date: the triggers currently only provide for a
- *     single table, so changes to the other tables will ALSO need to
- *     trigger re-indexing.
  */